-There Is a God: As the diabetic black guy is dying on the plane, he tells Nicholas Cage's character that sometimes he wonders if there's a God.
-Cage's characters tells him he'll show him there is one, and then starts kicking Con butt.
+- There Is a God!: As the diabetic black guy is dying on the plane, he tells Nicholas Cage's character that sometimes he wonders if there's a God.
+Cage's character tells him he'll show him there is one, and then starts kicking Con butt.

 - Title Drop: Upon taking over the plane, Cyrus gets on the intercom and announces, "Ladies and gentlemen, this is your captain speaking.
 I have the only gun on board.
 Welcome to Con Air!"

 - Too Dumb to Live: A pair of guards are left to watch over Cyrus's prison cell, with clear orders from Larkin not to touch anything in the hidden compartment they just uncovered.
 They proceed ignore him completely, opening a box with the words "DO NOT OPEN" written across the top.
 Kaboom.